 Situated around the headland from Marion Bay beach, this family friendly stretch of beach can be accessed via the walkway across the headland from Marion Bay, or any number of the paths cutting through the sand dunes.
 Although the sand is not the whitest on the peninsula, it still offers everything you need for a summer’s day down the beach - or brisk winter walk.

-This 200 metre long jetty is well worth the jaunt to the end.
+This 200-metre long jetty is well worth the jaunt to the end.
 Years ago horse drawn wagons used to clip clop to the jetty carrying gypsum out to ships.
 Now’s it’s a terrific place to fish from and jump off.
 And it's a excellent place for divers to spot the leafy sea dragon

 If one lighthouse wasn’t enough, then there’s another option on the west coast.
 This lighthouse is also a working one, with rugged cliffs and epic views of West Cape, Pondalowie Bay and Marion Bay Township to boot.
 It takes around 40 minutes to walk through Innes National Park to get to this unusual stainless steel lighthouse, sitting pretty at the westernmost point of Yorke Peninsula, but the cliff top views once you get there will make it oh-so worth it.